 Welcome to The Orchestral Bassoon, a digital resource for bassoonists that focuses on the history, performance, and pedagogy of the instrument's most prominent orchestral excerpts.
-This site is the final research project for my Doctor of Music degree from Indiana University's Jacobs School of Music, and the culmination of three years of intensive research and design.
+This site was originally designed as the final research project for my Doctor of Music degree from Indiana University's Jacobs School of Music and features: